gboeing/street-network-models/worldwide/readme.md

 #### 2.5.
 Process elevations

 Loads ASTER, SRTM, and Google elevation data then selects one of ASTER or SRTM to use as the node elevation value, for each node.

-Elevation selection rules:
-  1. By default use ASTER as elevation value
-  2. Fill ASTER nulls with SRTM values
-  3. If ASTER and SRTM differ by more than SRTM spec's error (16 meters [see article](https://www.sciencedirect.com/science/article/abs/pii/S0034425706002008)), use whichever is closer to the Google (validation) value, as tie-breaker.

 Finally, save to a CSV file of node elevations.

 #### 2.6.
 Add elevation to nodes